Concept Note

 Keynote speeches:

-Session 1: Neutrality in modern world
+Session 1: Neutrality in the modern world

 Speakers: